specialstandard/brian-20190720/README.md

 Authentication and or encryption enhancements could be added to the API server in future development

 ## Libraries

+Mostly vanilla React except for the following libraries used for testing, and to create the API server, respectively:

+@testing-library/jest-dom: Makes testing fun
+@testing-library/react: Testing library,

 axios: Promise based HTTP client to send files to the API server
 cors: Enables CORS on the file API server